• Skip to primary navigation

 Durability of Corrugated vs PVC Pipe

-A simple handling of the two pipes will instantly tell you which is more durable and crush-resistant: pvc.
+A simple handling of the two pipes will instantly tell you which is more durable and crush-resistant: PVC.
 With that said, most landscape drain pipe doesn’t have a ton of weight on top of it.
 PVC is definitely stronger and more durable, but how much that will actually benefit you is up for debate.

 What’s Better for Most Users, Corrugated or PVC?